-Arthur watched as the truck lurched and bounced away down the cobbled street to his next call.
+Arthur watched as the truck lurched away down the cobbled street to his next call.

 Marsden's Bakery had a good reputation in town for fair prices and excellent bread.
 Queues would regularly form before opening time at eight o'clock.
-Arthur's father, Albert, and his father before him, Benjamin, were master bakers prior to Arthur taking over the mantle.
-His father was now infirmed, a consumptive caused by years of breathing in flour.
-Arthur's mother, Mildred, was now a nurse to her husband as well as a mother to their five children.
+Arthur's father, Alfred, and his father before him, Benjamin, were master bakers prior to Arthur taking over the mantle.
+Alfred was now infirmed, a consumptive through years of breathing in flour.
+Arthur's mother, Mildred, was now nurse to her husband as well as mother to their five children.

 Arthur was the only boy.
-His sisters, Grace, and Agnes, served in the shop; Molly and Freda were still at school.
-Taking over the family business, following his father's confinement two months ago, was a huge responsibility for Arthur.
-Not just in providing the income to keep the family fed, but also in serving the local community that depended on the bakery.
+His sisters, Agnes, and Grace, served in the shop; Molly and Freda were still at school.
+Taking over the family business from his father, following his confinement two months ago, was a huge responsibility, not just in providing the income to keep the family fed but also the local community that depended on the bakery.

-In the baking shed, the fire that heated the large oven had been lit; it was the same oven that had baked the bread since the bakery opened.
+In the baking shed, the fire to the large oven had been lit; the same oven that had provided the bread since the bakery opened.
 Its brickwork was soot-marked and crumbling in places, evidencing the years of use, but it had served the family well and would continue to do so for the foreseeable future.

-The walls of the baking shed were white-tiled to aid cleaning, but many were cracked now, and the crazy patterns provided an unintended decoration.
-The room was dark and gloomy, despite the bright morning outside, and the air was thick with flour-dust and grime.
+The walls of the baking shed were white-tiled to aid cleaning but many were cracked now and the crazy patterns provided an unintended decoration.
+The room was dark and gloomy, despite the bright morning outside, the air thick with flour-dust and grime.

-Two long-handled, shovel-like tools with elongated blades were resting against the wall; they were used to load the uncooked mix into the oven and then remove the finished loaves.
+Two long-handled, shovel-like tools with elongated blades were resting against the wall, to be used to load the uncooked mix into the oven and then remove the finished loaves.
 A large vat was in the corner, cleaned and ready to be filled with the ingredients.
-Arthur knew the amounts without the need for scales.
+Arthur knew the amounts without the need of scales.
 Traditional ingredients of flour, salt, yeast, and water were mixed with the expertise and care of a master baker.

 Arthur used metal moulds, twenty at a time, for those wanting the traditional 'loaf' shaped bread.
-He also made batch-loaves using just the dough-mix, and baps, smaller bread-cakes, which were his most popular produce.

-It was skilled work, much of his knowledge learned since he left school four years earlier.
+He also made batch-loaves using just the dough-mix, and baps, smaller 'bread-cakes' which were his most popular.
+He would need many today.
+It was skilled work, his knowledge learned since he left school four years earlier.
 He had been a regular helper to his father in the baking shed as soon as he was old enough to be able to lift one of the shovels.